 - Rafah Border Crossing – open daily between 9:00 a.m. and 7:00 p.m. for humanitarian aid providers and those with prior authorization.

 Visitors entering via Tel Aviv Ben Gurion Airport receive an entry card instead of an entry stamp in their passport.
 While this practice is in place in other ports of entry, there have been situations where passports have been stamped for entry purposes.
 You should keep your passport card until you leave.
 This is proof of your legal entry into Israel and may be required, especially at any point of entry into the Occupied Palestinian Territories.
 If you are refused entry into Israel, your passport may be stamped with an entry stamp and two red lines drawn across it to indicate your refusal.

-Upon arrival at any of the ports of entry, citizens traveling to the West Bank may wish to confirm with the Israeli immigration authorities where they will be required to leave.
+Upon arrival at any of the ports of entry, citizens travelling to the West Bank may wish to confirm with the Israeli immigration authorities where they will be required to leave.

-As travelers entering the Allenby Bridge must pass through Israeli checkpoints and Israeli-controlled territory to reach Jerusalem or Gaza, this restriction effectively limits travelers receiving the stamp.
-It is not clear how a traveler who receives a stamp at Tel Aviv Ben Gurion Airport can leave the airport without violating the restrictions.
-This stamp was issued to travelers who do not have Palestinian or other Arab ancestries, and who do not appear to have any claim to a Palestinian Authority ID.
+As travellers entering the Allenby Bridge must pass through Israeli checkpoints and Israeli-controlled territory to reach Jerusalem or Gaza, this restriction effectively limits travellers receiving the stamp.
+It is not clear how a traveller who receives a stamp at Tel Aviv Ben Gurion Airport can leave the airport without violating the restrictions.
+This stamp was issued to travellers who do not have Palestinian or other Arab ancestries and who do not appear to have any claim to a Palestinian Authority ID.

 You may be detained upon arrival and deported if you intend to enter Gaza without permission.

 You can apply for a visa at Israel, Jordan, or Egypt diplomatic missions/embassies/consulates.

 Can I visit Palestine without going through Israel?